This Veteran Was Severely Injured In Combat. Now He's Ready To Serve Again -- In Congress.

 At the time, Mast had been serving in the Army for 12 years.
 “I was at the top of my game, and I loved what I was doing,” he told The Huffington Post.
 But when a roadside bomb in Afghanistan tore through his body and nearly ended his life, Mast knew his military days were over.

 Six years later, Mast, now 36, said he is both relieved and ready to be serving his country again — only this time, it’s not on the battlefield.
-Mast, a Republican, will be sworn in Tuesday to represent Florida’s 18th Congressional District in the U.S. House of Representatives.
+Mast, a Republican, was sworn in Tuesday to represent Florida’s 18th Congressional District in the U.S. House of Representatives.

 The newly elected congressman is fulfilling a goal he set for himself in a recovery room at Walter Reed.
 He had talked with his wife of almost 10 years and his father, who had also served in the Army, and they encouraged him to overcome the devastation of his situation and find a new way forward.

-Note: This post was updated after Mast was sworn in Tuesday to reflect that had happened.